toptobes/astra-demo/README.md

 - `BUF_MIN_SIZ:` The minimum size of the text buffer before the client generates/requests more text.
 - `BUF_ADD_SIZ:` How many new pieces of texts the generator provides the buffer
+  - In other words, when the number of extracts left in the buffer falls under `BUF_MIN_SIZE`, it requests `BUF_ADD_SIZ` more extracts from the API
 - `INDEXING_BY:` Determines if each page/extract is split up into sentences or fed to the database directly.
   - Using `sentence` may yield worse results, especially because sentences may be wrongly split up due to acronyms and such.